COMO Cocoa Island, Maldives

 Planning a Stay

 The peak season in the Maldives runs broadly from November through April, when the northeast monsoon keeps skies clear and seas calm across South Malé Atoll.
-Visibility for diving and snorkelling is generally at its leading during this window, which aligns with the reef-direct proposition that defines Cocoa Island's offer.
+Visibility for diving and snorkelling is generally at its finest during this window, which aligns with the reef-direct proposition that defines Cocoa Island's offer.
 The shoulder months of May and early October can bring competitive rates with acceptable conditions, though the southwest monsoon from May through October can affect surface conditions on some days.
 Given the boutique key count and the property's standing award recognition, advance booking is advisable at any point in the calendar, and particularly so for the November-to-April window when demand from European and Asian markets peaks simultaneously.
 Also of interest for broader Maldives context: Angsana Velavaru in Velavaru, Coco Bodu Hithi in Bodu Hithi, JW Marriott Maldives Kaafu Atoll Island Resort, and Mercure Maldives Kooddoo Resort each represent different price and format positions worth considering depending on your brief.

 Comparison Snapshot